 PADI make this presentation quite easy for you as you will be provided with a preparation slate in your PADI IDC slate pack.
 You will hear these words frequently during your IDC, follow the slate and read the slate.

-This being said, the mother of all IDC Confined Water and Open Water Presentation tips is;
+This being said, the mother of all tips on the IDC Confined Water Presentation is;

 “READ FROM YOUR SLATE!!”

 Please do not try and memorise these presentations.
 PADI make this slate of plastic so you can take it in the water with you, so use it.
 You will not get any extra marks for not using the slate and more often than not if you don’t use the guide you will forget something.